7 Free Bikepacking Routes in the USA (Water/Campsites Included)

 Verify conditions.
 Map your water.
 Tell someone where you're going.
 Then go.

 Want more options?
 Browse the full bikepacking routes hub for more free and low-cost ride ideas across every terrain and skill level.
+New to touring entirely?
+The Beginner Bikepacking Guide covers everything — gear, prep, and what to expect on your first overnighter — before you commit to any of these.

 Written from personal experience riding and scouting these routes over the last five years.
 Route conditions, water availability, camping regulations, and trail access change — always verify with the relevant land management agency before your trip.
 This post is for general information only, not a substitute for current official guidance.
 Results and conditions vary; plan accordingly.